Step 5: Fix your web browser

 Keep your PC clean

 Always make sure that you have a real-time antivirus program running on your PC, and make sure this program is always up-to-date.
 If you don’t want to spend money on yearly subscriptions, you can choose one of the many free programs that provide adequate protection, such as Avira Antivirus Free Edition and Bitdefender Antivirus Free Edition.
-If you’d prefer a more robust AV program, we recommend Norton Security Premium—see our roundup of the best antivirus program for your needs right here.
+If you’d prefer a more robust AV program, we recommend Norton Security Premium—see our roundup of the best antivirus software of 2017 for more information.

 In addition to installing traditional antivirus software, you might consider using the free OpenDNS service to help block dangerous sites.
 And if you frequent shady sites that might infect your PC with malware, consider running your web browser in sandbox mode to prevent any downloaded malware from harming your system.
 Some antivirus programs, such as Comodo, offer sandboxing features, or you can obtain them through a free third-party program such as Sandboxie.